FStarLang/PoP-in-FStar/book/intro.rst

   a core program logic, and proof automation built using a combination of Meta-F* tactics, higher-order unification, and SMT.

+* Pulse, a successor of Steel, a DSL with custom syntax and typechecking algorithm, providing proofs in a small but highly expressive core logic for mutable state and concurrency called PulseCore, formalized entirely in terms of pure and ghost functions in F*.

 .. _Intro_Vec: